Hubert S. Packard Chair in History and English

 This course explores Japan's transformation from feudal state to Asian military power from 1800 to 1945 and then its rise from bitter defeat in World War II to become an economic superpower.
 We consider how traditional Japanese culture has shaped the nation's business and industrial successes and failures in the postwar era.
 Other focal points of the course include the changing status of women, race and racism in the Pacific War, and Japan's relationship with the United States.
 While its primary focus is historical, the course explores many facets of Japanese life, including religious, artistic, and literary elements.
 Teaching interests include: Tokugawa political and social structures; Zen Buddhism; Japanese painting; Meiji Restoration; race, propaganda, and the Pacific War; Japanese high schools and the education system; gender issues; contemporary business culture.

-Political Science 550AP: American Political Institutions (Advanced Placement) [fall 2015 term]
+Political Science 550AP: American Politics and Government Part 1 [fall 2017 term]

 An honors version of PS400, designed to prepare students for the AP test in May.
 Students consider the organization and operation of the three branches of the United States government and their interaction, both theoretical and actual.
 In odd-numbered years, the course takes a two-to-three-day trip to Washington, D.C. that includes interviews with major figures in the federal government.
 This course, followed by Effecting Political Change and supplemented by several review classes in the spring, prepares students for the Advanced Placement Examination in Government and Politics.
 Teaching interests include: Constitutional development, federalism, political parties, media issues.